 4. Unqualified for the job

 Let’s say there’s a position for a native English copywriter with a gaming company.
 Chances are that a native English speaking candidate will be rewarded the job.
-Certain specialized jobs require a specific set of skills and lacking those skills will hold you back.
+Certain specialised jobs require a specific set of skills and lacking those skills will hold you back.
 If you are willing to invest time into learning new skills your chances of getting a higher salary will increase dramatically.
 Right now we have a large number of English speaking jobs in Malta.
 Send us your resume here

 4. Attitude is everything